Research on Local News

 After the closure of newspapers in Seattle and Denver, there was a significant drop in the likelihood that people would volunteer in civic organizations such as the PTA, the American Legion or a neighborhood watch.

-Those who follow local news closely are more likely to engage in activities with civic organizations such as sports leagues, church groups or charity organizations’ civic activities.
+Those who follow local news closely are twice as likely to engage in activities with civic organizations such as sports leagues, church groups or charity organizations’ civic activities.

 Less well-functioning local government